-Our Texas personal injury lawyers at Guerra & Farah, PLLC are representing the family of 17-year-old Jonathen Santellana, who was killed after being shot several times by an off-duty Navasota police officer.
+Our Texas personal injury lawyers at Farah Law are representing the family of 17-year-old Jonathen Santellana, who was killed after being shot several times by an off-duty Navasota police officer.
 The shooting occurred at the Villages of Copperfield apartments in Houston on November 13th.

 The off-duty officer, who lives in the apartment complex, had just returned home from work when he claims he saw suspicious activity in a vehicle, possibly involving drugs.
 Jonathen and a female passenger where sitting in his car when the officer approached the vehicle to investigate.
 The car was quickly put into reverse and pinned the officer, who sustained only minor injuries.
 The officer then shot at the vehicle numerous times, which caused Jonathen to lose control of his vehicle and crash into a car and a truck that someone was sitting in.